-Students must pay 50% of tuition and fees before the 20th day of the term for fall and spring and before the 15th day of the term for summer or their enrollment will be cancelled for that term.
-Students whose registration is cancelled because of non-payment or issuing an insufficient funds check will not be reinstated for the term.
+Students must pay 50% of tuition and fees before the 12th day of the term for fall and spring and before the 4th day of the term for summer or their enrollment will be cancelled for that term.
+Students whose registration is cancelled because of non-payment or issuing an insufficient funds check will be charged a \$200 Reinstatement Fee if they are reinstated by the School's Dean.
+Students who are dropped and reinstated must bring their accounts current by the 20th day of the term for fall/spring and by the 15th day of the term for summer.
+No students will be reinstated after the 20th day of the term for fall/spring or after the 15th day of the term for summer.